Lee has a bachelor's in English Lit. She loves analyzing fiction and obsessing over books, film, and television.

 Bob Hoskins and John Leguizamo are both great actors, so it was no surprise that they managed to make Mario and Luigi's brotherly love touching and amusing.
 They were a "bromance" before that obnoxious term came to be.

 (It's obnoxious because it shows how men are so damaged by the patriarchy, they're afraid to show affection to each other without putting a dumb label on it that makes it clear they're straight and masculine.
 Bromance?
-It's called friendship!!!
-Same goes for phrases like "man tears."
+It's called friendship!
+The same goes for phrases like "man tears."
 They're just ****ing tears.)

 I especially found the film's portrayal of Luigi interesting.